brunops/brunops.github.io/_drafts/fooling-array-push.markdown

 ###the famous _.call_ and _.apply_
 These are methods that are defined inside the _Function_ prototype object.
 Yep, <a href="http://en.wikipedia.org/wiki/First-class_citizen" target="_blank">functions are first-class citizens</a>.
 The cool thing about them, is that they allow the definition of the context in which the function is being called, in other words, it's possible to define the value of **this**.

-The difference between _.call_ and _.apply_ is the type of arguments that they receive.
+The difference between _.call_ and _.apply_ is the type of their arguments.
 The first one is the context for both, all others are the arguments that are going to be passed to the function itself.
 And the difference is that _.call_ receives a list of arguments, and _.apply_ receives an array of arguments.
 Fear not!
 See the example:

 {% highlight javascript %}
 var obj = {